What you need to know

 • Upadacitinib: 45 mg daily induction, then 15–30 mg daily maintenance

-• Monitoring: Lipids, FBC, LFT; watch for infection risk (especially herpes zoster)
+• Monitoring: Lipids, FBC, LFT; watch infection risk (herpes zoster)

-• ECCO Note: Rapid onset but check for cardiovascular, thrombotic risk factors.
+• ECCO Note: Rapid onset; check CV and thrombotic risks.

 S1P Receptor Modulators (Ozanimod, Etrasimod)